nicolaspayette/TDFishers/README.md

 ### How to run

+The model uses the [MASON](https://cs.gmu.edu/~eclab/projects/mason/) ABM platform and you will need at least Java 8 to run it.

 To launch from a \*nix shell, you can use the provided sbt launcher script: `./sbt run` (sbt will be downnloaded if needed).
 From Windows, you'll have to [get sbt 0.13.17](https://www.scala-sbt.org/download.html) yourself, make sure it's on your path, and call `sbt run`.
 Choose `np.tdfishers.gui.TDFishersGUI` at the little menu to get the version with a GUI.

 ### About the visualisation